nordinr/git-init-basic/README.md

       - ./php82:/var/www/html <--- php82
 ```

-You can place your project files inside those folder and access them with exposed url on localhost, for this case
+You can place your project files inside those folders and access them with exposed url on localhost, for this case

 http://localhost:791 <---php83<br>
 http://localhost:792 <---php82